8 Best Ecommerce Automation Tools to Scale Your Online Store

 Workflow orchestration tools move data between systems.
-When an order comes in, these tools can send that data to your fulfillment system, accounting software, and customer communication platform, which means they connect apps and transfer information automatically.
+When an order comes in, these tools send that data to your fulfillment system, accounting software, and customer communication platform automatically.

-Decision intelligence platforms handle judgment calls that need human-like reasoning.
+Decision intelligence platforms handle judgment calls that require understanding context and applying situational reasoning.
 Does this product listing break marketplace rules?
 Is this transaction fraudulent?
 Should this customer get priority shipping?
-These decisions require context, nuanced rules, and judgment that simple data routing can't provide.
+These decisions depend on nuanced rules that simple data routing can't provide.

 Here's how the tools compare: